swiateks/CodeQuality/labs/lab04.md

 ## 4.1 Update the code to comply with Single Responsibility Principle

 1. Look at the bad example, or the violation of Principle at [Board.java](../module4/SOLID-main/single_responsibility/bad/src/Board.java)
 2. This class is creating all the rows and displaying them.
+Look at the repetitive nature of its tasks and how its trying to achieve too many activities.
 3. Open the file [BoardPresenter.java](../module4/SOLID-main/single_responsibility/good/src/BoardPresenter.java)
 4. Edit the file and copy the following code to Display Board after line 12: